yudhisthereal/ROS2-Jazzy-Robotis-OP3-Convenient-Setup/README.md

    ros2 launch op3_webots_ros2 robot_launch.py
    ```

-   Wait for the Webots simulator to fully load.
+   Wait until the Webots simulator fully loads.

-3. **Control the robot via ROS2:**
+3. **Control the robot:**

-   Once Webots is running, you can control the robot using any compatible ROS2 package.
-For example, try:
+   For example, launch the demo GUI:

    ```bash
    ros2 launch op3_gui_demo op3_demo.launch.py
    ```

-You're now ready to interact with the OP3 robot in simulation using ROS2!

 ---

 ## 📝 Notes

-* If you encounter GPG errors (e.g. `NO_PUBKEY`), check if line 7 in `enable_repo.sh` is working.
-Then try running `./enable_repo.sh` again.
+* If you encounter `NO_PUBKEY` or GPG errors, re-run `./enable_repo.sh`.
-* Ensure you run these scripts **one at a time**, and watch for any installation prompts or errors.
+* Always ensure you build the workspace **twice**:

+  1. After installing ROBOTIS ROS packages
+  2. After installing Webots package
+* You can skip auto-source in `setup.sh` and manually source your workspace if you prefer.

+---

+🎉 You’re now ready to develop and simulate the ROBOTIS OP3 in Webots using ROS 2 Jazzy!